White Mountain Amateur Radio Club's

 Special Event Station - W1M

-Paul Bilodeau, W1GAN, has secured a special event call sign to commemorate the VE Session.
+Once again, Paul Bilodeau, W1GAN, has secured the special event call sign to commemorate the VE Session.
 The plan is to operate QRP on the HF Bands from the Harvard Cabin.
 Details to come once we have an idea of capabilities and band conditions.
+Last year we made about 50 contacts including some National Parks on the Air Stations.
+Bands didn't really open up until after sunset....oh well.
+Better luck this year!

 About the Harvard Cabin